theGreatWhiteShark/lightning-keymap-mode/README.md

 # Usage

-In **lightning-keymap-mode** a keymap tailored for fast navigation and editing is superimposed on top of your regular keymaps using a *minor mode*.
+In the **lightning-keymap-mode** a keymap tailored for fast navigation and editing is superimposed on top of your regular keymaps using a *minor mode*.
 Since this might shadow some essential key bindings you use on a regular basis, you can turn the mode on and off using **F5**.